Guide to Succeeding at HCSD Academy Fitness Training Test (PDF)

-The Hampden County Sheriff’s Department (HCSD) oversees an eight-week Western Massachusetts County Correctional Officer’s Basic Training Academy.
-New Correctional staff are indoctrinated into a paramilitary team-building environment.
-During these eight weeks of intensive training, recruits are instructed in the best correctional practices.
-Some of the trainings included within the 320 hour curriculum are Civil Liability, Defensive Tactics, Ethics/Professionalism and Communication Skills.
-The Academy is designed to challenge recruits both physically and intellectually with measurable progress obtained through weekly written and physical examinations.
-The goal of the academy is to achieve professional excellence by molding well-rounded correctional staff, who embody the Sheriff’s motto of: Strength reinforced with decency, firmness dignified with fairness.
+The Hampden County Sheriff’s Department (HCSD) oversees an eleven-week Western Massachusetts County Correctional Officer’s Basic Training Academy.
+New Correctional staff is indoctrinated into a paramilitary team-building environment.
+During these eleven weeks of intensive training, recruits are instructed in the best correctional practices based on a curriculum from the Massachusetts Sheriff’s Association and Education Training Committee.
+Some of the training included within the 440 hours of the curriculum are Civil Liability, Defensive Tactics, Ethics/Professionalism, CPR, Firearms, and Communication Skills.
+The Academy is designed to challenge the recruits both physically and intellectually with measurable progress obtained through physical fitness testing and weekly written examinations.
+The goal of the academy is to achieve professional excellence by molding well-rounded correctional staff, which embodies the Sheriff’s motto of Commitment to Community, Dedication to Excellence.

 Upon completion of the academy, new Correctional staff continues their training by shadowing a senior staff to learn the daily operations of their assigned post.

 New Correctional Staff are assigned a mentor as part of the mentorship program.
 This program is designed to help staff adapt to the culture of a jail, shift work, problem-solving, and as a sounding board to work through the challenges of this career.